Concurrent Alcohol and Vicodin Abuse

 Teen Drinking and Vicodin Abuse

 Nearly 8% of adolescents from 8th to 12th grade have reportedly abused Vicodin, according to NIDA.
-With the common perception among young people that prescription drugs like Vicodin aren’t as addictive or dangerous as illegal drugs, teens are particularly at risk for developing an addiction.
-This is why it is vital that teens be educated on the physical and psychological effects of Vicodin.
+With the common perception among young people that prescription drugs like Vicodin aren’t as addictive or dangerous as illegal drugs, teens are particularly at risk for developing addictions.
+This is why it is vital that teens are educated on the physical and psychological effects of Vicodin.

 Education on the dangers of alcohol abuse is equally paramount.
 In the United States, alcohol is the most common substance used by teens.
 The CDC found that more than 4,000 underage deaths are caused by alcohol each year.
 Among underage people who consume alcohol, 90% of the drinking behaviors are considered binge drinking.
 Add Vicodin to the mix and young people sharply increase their risk for overdose.